 Benefit amounts are determined by the sum of the employee's contributions to the plan, with interest, and employer-financed monetary credits.
 The level of these monetary credits is adopted by the governing body of the employer within the actuarial constraints imposed by the TCDRS Act so that the resulting benefits can be expected to be adequately financed by the employer's commitment to contribute.
-By law, employee accounts earn 7% interest.
 At retirement, death or disability, the benefit is calculated by converting the sum of the employee's accumulated contributions and the employer-financed monetary credits to a monthly annuity using annuity purchase rates prescribed by the TCDRS Act.